JackBlair87/HyperHerd/README.md

 ![HyperHerd](./images/hyperherd.png)

 HyperHerd is a Python-based project that automates the process of tracking and aggregating your social media follower counts across multiple platforms.
-It was developed by Jack as a solution to the tedious task of manually checking and updating their personal website's "live" follower count.
+It was developed by Jack Blair as a solution to the tedious task of manually checking and updating their personal website's "live" follower count.

 ## Why HyperHerd?